jwcesign/docs_nice/src/content/guide/tips/aws_alb_best_practice.md

 title: Best Practices for Ensuring Service Availability with AWS ALB
 ---

+# Best Practices for Ensuring Service Availability with AWS ALB

 In an AWS EKS environment, using an ALB may lead to service downtime.
 The issue typically arises as follows:

 ![problem-img](./img/alb_time_logic.png)